 And to another the gift of speaking different kinds of tongues.

 And to another the gift of interpretation of tongues.
+(1 Corinthians 12:10 TPT)

 Did you spot the difference?
-The Passion Translation interpreted the gift of "discerning of spirits" as the gift "to discern what the Spirit is speaking."
+The Passion Translation interpreted the "gift of discerning of spirits" as the "gift to discern what the Spirit is speaking."

-It's an obvious translation error by Simmons, and a dangerous one at that as it misrepresents the true meaning of "discerning of spirits" and could potentially prevent someone from knowing they could exercise the ability to discern an evil spirit.
+It's an obvious error by Simmons, and a dangerous one at that as it misrepresents the true meaning of "discerning of spirits" and could potentially prevent someone from knowing they could exercise the ability to discern an evil spirit.

 The above example clearly demonstrates error in The Passion Translation and its author's ignorance of that gift of the Holy Spirit.
 And that's only one instance!